Medicago and GSK Announce Start of Phase 2/3 Clinical Trials of Adjuvanted COVID-19 Vaccine Candidate

 The COVID-19 vaccine candidate will contain GSK's pandemic adjuvant

-Phase 3 part of clinical trial to enroll up to 30,000 volunteers worldwide
+Phase 3 part of clinical trial to enroll over 30,000 volunteers worldwide

 Medicago, a biopharmaceutical company headquartered in Quebec City, and GSK are pleased to announce the start of Phase 2/3 clinical trials of its plant-derived vaccine candidate for COVID-19 to evaluate its efficacy, safety, and immunogenicity.
 Based on the positive Phase 1 results and the approval of Canadian regulatory authorities, Medicago has decided to launch the Phase 2/3 clinical trial with GSK's pandemic adjuvant.